 Typical recruiting efforts disproportionately reward the disloyal job-hoppers who are willing to pack up every 3-5 years―and will probably be gone again in a few years.
 You don’t want them.

 Large firms willingly pay millions of dollars per year to headhunters to attract fresh laterals, half of whom won’t last 5 years.

 Seek like-minded laterals―don’t just “buy from inventory.”

 If the firms had invested that same money in building their brand within that lateral audience, firms could attract compatible lawyers directly, without paying a hefty fee.
 They’ll call YOU.
 If you have something unique or valuable to offer―if you’re indeed a better option to some type or category of lawyer or have a better story to tell―then you need to proclaim that story.

 For example, when Levenfeld offered a more dynamic culture, they sought a specific type of lawyer who’d excel under that platform.
 They sought lawyers who felt stifled at their current firms (“like anonymous cogs in a machine”) and longed for an environment where they could look forward to coming to work every day.
 We advertised boldly to the local Chicago legal community and quickly achieved their dramatic hiring goals.
 And Levenfeld’s reputation as an innovative firm with a strong, positive culture, has lingered for over a decade.
 That is what you should be striving to build.

-The entire initiative cost less than one headhunter fee.
+The entire initiative cost less than a single headhunter fee.

 The dissatisfaction rate among lawyers is distressingly high; they’re looking for more, or better, or different.
 And if you showed them that you offer the thing they’ve been looking for and make yourself available to them, they’ll call you.